fmrifrey/lps/README.md

 $$ \mathbf{x}_* = \underset{\mathbf{x}}{\text{argmin}} \text{ ||}\mathbf{A} \mathbf{x} - \mathbf{b}\text{||}_2^2 $$

-If the total number of k-space samples is less than the number of reconstructed voxels (i.e. $$MPQ < N^3$$), the problem above is underdetermined, and has infinitely many solutions of the form:
+If the total number of k-space samples is less than the number of reconstructed voxels (i.e. $$MPQ \lt N^3$$), the problem above is underdetermined, and has infinitely many solutions of the form:

 $$ \mathbf{x}_* = \mathbf{A}^+ \mathbf{b} + \mathbf{z}$$